Reindeer: Diet

 Reindeer are ruminants, having a four-chambered stomach.
-They mainly eat lichens in winter, especially reindeer lichen (Cladonia rangiferina); they are the only large mammal able to metabolize lichen owing to specialised bacteria and protozoa in their gut.
+They mainly eat lichens in winter, especially reindeer lichen (Cladonia rangiferina); they are the only large mammal able to metabolize lichen.
+Many lichens synthesize toxic phenolic compounds, such as usnic acid, that protect them from UV radiation and herbivory.
+Reindeer can eat lichen because their rumen contains a reindeer-specific bacterium called Eubacterium rangiferina.
+This bacterium detoxifies usnic acid and may use it as an energy source.
+Unlike other bacteria present in the rumen, E. rangiferina can grow in the presence of usnic acid and rapidly degrades usnic acid in reindeer stomachs.
 They are also the only animals (except for some gastropods) in which the enzyme lichenase, which breaks down lichenin to glucose, has been found.
-However, they also eat the leaves of willows and birches, as well as sedges and grasses.
+Reindeer also eat the leaves of willows and birches, as well as sedges and grasses, especially in the warmer months.

 Reindeer are osteophagous; they are known to gnaw and partly consume shed antlers as a dietary supplement and in some extreme cases will cannibalise each other's antlers before shedding.
 There is also some evidence to suggest that on occasion, especially in the spring when they are nutritionally stressed, they will feed on small rodents (such as lemmings), fish (such as the Arctic char (Salvelinus alpinus)), and bird eggs.
 Reindeer herded by the Chukchis have been known to devour mushrooms enthusiastically in late summer.

 During the Arctic summer, when there is continuous daylight, reindeer change their sleeping pattern from one synchronised with the sun to an ultradian pattern, in which they sleep when they need to digest food.

 δ^{13}C_{C} values indicate reindeer living in the region around Biśnik Cave exhibited minimal ecological change during the transition from MIS 3 to MIS 2.
 Dental mesowear indicates that during the Late Pleistocene, reindeer living in central Alaska had highly abrasive diets similar to wild horses.